Navigation

 • Chest X-ray.
 This will allow your doctor to look for any changes in your heart or lungs that may be causing the problem.

-Measuring your own pulse could be useful because it may help your doctor to see what happens when you have an attack.
+If you measure your own pulse, it could be useful because it may help your doctor to see what happens when you have an attack.
 Devices such as smart watches and phones can help you monitor your symptoms.
 Ask your doctor about using these.

 Worried about your heart health?